silverstripe/silverstripe-framework/docs/en/topics/module-development.md

-Try and keep your module as generic as possible - for example if you're making a forum module, your members section shouldn't contain fields like 'Games You Play' or 'Your LiveJournal Name' - if people want to add these fields they can sub-class your class, or decorate the fields on to it.
+Try and keep your module as generic as possible - for example if you're making a forum module, your members section shouldn't contain fields like 'Games You Play' or 'Your LiveJournal Name' - if people want to add these fields they can sub-class your class, or extend the fields on to it.

 If you're using Requirements to include generic support files for your project like CSS or Javascript, and want to override these files to be more specific in your project, the following code is an example of how to do so using the